j-fischer/js-mock/README.md

 ### mock.callsAndReturns(<function>)

 Will execute the given function once the mock was successfully called.
-The arguments passed to the mock function will be forwarded to the provided function and the value returned by this function will also be returned by the mock.
+The arguments passed to the mock function will be forwarded to the provided function and the value returned by the given function will also be returned by the mock.

     var mock = JsMock.mock("aMock");